Get results. Guaranteed.

 Nicole: Raleigh-Durham MCAT course instructor

-...material to others, and I find it satisfying when the students finally understand the concepts.
+...and leading large group reviews has developed my ability to explain complex material to students in a simple and understandable manner.
+I have always enjoyed explaining material to others, and I find it satisfying when the students finally understand the concepts.
 I learned that in science it is crucial to be able to articulate concepts to people of diverse backgrounds.
-I also believe that it is essential to pass my knowledge and passion to others so they can make their own contribution to the scientific community.
-In my spare time I enjoy being active.
-I usually swim, run, and attend boxing...
+I also believe that it is essential to pass my knowledge and passion to others...